19 Mysterious Old Home Features That Aren’t Useful Anymore

 Razor Slit in Medicine Cabinet

 Does your old home have a strange staircase?
-In old mansions, a large household staff was often required to stay out of sight.
+In old mansions, household servants—and pre-Civil War, possibly slaves—were often directed to stay out of sight.
 The solution was a separate staircase in the back just for the servants to use.
-This is why your kitchen or pantry might be able to be accessed by two staircases!
+This is why your kitchen or pantry might be accessible by two staircases!
 Check out this hidden staircase drawer.

 Servant Floor Button

 You probably haven’t had milk delivered to your door in a long time.
 It used to be common, with a milk door standard in many homes.
-The small door was situated on the side of the house, and was used to leave bottles of milk between the walls.
+The small door was situated on the outside of the house and was used by the milkman, to pick up empty bottles and leave fresh ones.
 Here’s how to turn an empty milk jug into a watering can.

 Those panels of glass you’ll still find on old homes are called transom doors.
-Their main purpose was to let in natural light in the front hallways and interior rooms before electricity came to be.
-Their use today still allows in natural light, while stained-glass is just beautiful, however they’re far less important to the home than when electricity didn’t exist!
+Their main purpose was to let in natural light in the front hallways and interior rooms before electricity became the norm.
+Today, they still allow in natural light, but they’re more aesthetic than functional.
 Who doesn’t love natural light?
 Check out this collection of ways to create new spaces with windows and doors.

 Picture Hanging Molding

-Picture rails or picture hanging molding became common in the 1840s as a means for hanging pictures from a movable hook that could hold a substantial amount of weight while not harming the wall surface.
+Picture rails or picture hanging molding became common in the 1840s as a way to hang from a movable hook while not damaging the wall surface.
 By the 1940s, the picture rail was outdated, and the invisible hook standard.
 You can still purchase molding and install a picture rail if you like the look.
 Picture rails in an old home are especially popular in parts of the South and New England.